Joseph Stalin's cult of personality: Other displays of devotion

 Numerous pictures and statues of Stalin adorned public places.
 In 1955 a giant monument dedicated to Stalin was constructed in Prague and stood until 1962.
 The statue was a gift for Stalin's sixty-ninth birthday from Prague to commemorate "Mr. Stalin's personality, mostly from his ideological features".
 After 5 years in the making, the massive 17,000-ton monument was finally revealed to the public which depicted Stalin, with one at the front of a group of proletarian workers.
-Statues of Stalin depicted him at a height and build approximating the very tall Tsar Alexander III, but photographic evidence suggests he was between 5 ft 5 in and 5 ft 6 in (165–168 cm).
+Statues of Stalin depicted him at a height and build approximating the very tall Tsar Alexander III (Who was about 6 ft 3 in tall (193cm), but photographic evidence suggests he was between 5 ft 5 in and 5 ft 6 in (165–168 cm).
 Stalin-themed art appeared privately, as well: starting in the early 1930s, many private homes included "Stalin rooms" dedicated to the leader and featuring his portrait.
 Although it was not an official uniform, party leaders throughout the Soviet Union emulated the dictator's usual outfit of dark green jacket, riding breeches, boots, and cap to prove their devotion.

 The cult also led to public devotional behavior: by the late 1930s, people would jump out of their seats to stand up whenever Stalin's name was uttered in public meetings and conferences.
 Nikita Khrushchev described it as "a sort of physical culture we all engaged in."

 The advent of the cult also led to a renaming craze: numerous towns, villages and cities were renamed after the Soviet leader.
 The Stalin Prize and Stalin Peace Prize were also named in his honor, and he accepted several grandiloquent titles (e.g., "Father of Nations", "Builder of Socialism", "Architect of Communism", "Leader of Progressive Humanity") among others.